 I am originally from Russia, but I have lived in several countries including New Zealand and Turkey where I spent three years teaching English and coordinating the work of the Curriculum Design and Materials Development office at an Intensive English Program (also known as Prep School) at a private university in Kayseri.

 After completing my DELTA, I returned to my hometown of Novosibirsk, Russia, where I got to try my hand in teaching training at a private language school.
 I also got certified to teach Russian as a Foreign Language by earning a Diploma in Teaching Russian as a Foreign Language from the Russian Language Centre of M.V.
 Lomonosov Moscow State University and started teaching Russian.

-I am currently based in Seattle, USA where I continue to teach English as a Second Language (mostly online).
-I have also embarked on a new career path by becoming a medical interpret.
-I have another blog at https://speroffyuliya.wordpress.com, devoted to resources and information for medical interpreters.
+I am currently based in Seattle, USA where I continued to teach English as a Second Language (mostly online) and also taught Russian as a Foreign Language.
+I have also embarked on a new career path by becoming a medical interpreter.
+I have another blog at https://medicalinterpreterblog.com, devoted to resources and information for medical interpreters.

 I created this blog as a way to share my ideas and my experience with other ESL/EFL teachers and as a way to keep a record of the things that worked for my students.
 I love sharing ideas with my peers – I am constantly inspired by the amazing ideas my colleagues and fellow bloggers come up with.
 I am a passionate material developer and I love creating/adapting materials that meet the needs of my students and engage them in learning.
 I also believe that, as educators, we need to keep up with the times and use the latest technology in the classroom to our advantage.